Princever/Princever.github.io/_posts/2016-02-20-Debug-PostgreSQL-with-GDB.md

 5. Let's select **Always Trust** in `Get Info → Trust → Code Signing` when right-clicking.
 ![]({{ site.baseurl }}/res/images/gdbpgsql/6.png)

+Then we `cd` into the directory of gdb and attach the code sign with gdb.

+	codesign -s gdb-cert gdb

+After a reboot, the certificate is already avaliable.

 Thanks for viewing!
 Don't forget following me on <a href="https://github.com/Princever">GitHub</a>!